MatsMoll/aligned-example/README.md

 Aligned is currently designed for low to medium sized companies.
 Therefore, Alinged only supports processing in Pandas and Polars, while Spark and Flink is not added, *yet*!

+### Aligned vs. Feature Stores
+Aligned can look fairly similar to a feature store like Feast and Tecton.
+Only Aligned offers a way to centralise pre-processing and transformations, compared to Feast.
+However, there is more.

+To make it a bit clearer, will it help to define any ML application as $f(X) \Rightarrow \hat y$.

+Feast and Tecton mainly focus on the input features to our model $f(X)$.
+Therefore, they imporove the quality of the $X$, which Aligned also do with point in time joins, etc.

+However, Aligned also focus on tracking the relationship between $X$ and $\hat y$.
+Therefore, Aligned makes it possible to do real time model performance monitoring, create active learning datasets, and a lot more.

 ## Aligned Minimal Example